 12. It generally takes 24 hours for your updated information to feed into databases across all campus systems.

-If you would like your email alias to match your preferred name, please contact the TSNOC by sending an email to firstname.lastname@example.org by using the following language:
+If you would like your email alias to match your chosen name, please contact the TSNOC by sending an email to firstname.lastname@example.org by using the following language:

 "I request that my email alias reflect my Preferred Name."